APPENDIX

 The photograph on the cover, awalkaday 251-2022

-, was taken and published online prior to the installation of a sculpture on the same site inside a public park in Namur (Wallonia, Belgium).
+, was shot, edited and published online prior to the installation of a sculpture on the same site inside a public park in Namur (Wallonia, Belgium).

 This black-and-white photo captured a fleeting moment in time before a renowned sculpture was moved to its current and permanent location.
-It immortalized a romantic outdoor scene : a lovely couple sitting on the grass in the shade of a glowing tree.
+It preserves for ages a romantic outdoor scene: a lovely couple of people sitting in the open air on the grass in the shade of a glowing tree.

-Sculpted in bronze by Belgian artist Nat Neujean, The Daughters of Water (1951) depicts two intertwined nymphs, symbolizing two European rivers : the Meuse and the Sambre.
-These colorful photographs of the sculpture were taken on May 8, 2024, a day that commemorates the second war-ending victory of democracy over fascist ideologies across Europe in the mid-20th century.
+Sculpted in bronze by Belgian artist Nat Neujean, The Daughters of Water (1951) depicts two intertwined nymphs, symbolizing two European rivers: the Meuse and the Sambre.
+These colorful photographs of the sculpture were taken on May 8th in 2024, a day that commemorates the second war-ending victory of democracy over fascist ideologies across Europe in the mid-20th century.

 awalkaday 251-2022

 and The Daughters of Water both have their roots in a 19th century park named after the first Queen of the Belgians, Louise-Marie.
-Note the uncanny resemblance between the bronze sculpture of a pair of nymphs (below) and the photo of a romantic couple of humans (above), all in the shade of the same slow-aging tree.
+Note the uncanny similarities between the color photographs of a bronze sculpture of a couple of nymphs and a monochrome photograph of a couple of human beings, all in the shade of the same slowly aging tree.

 Four ENS domains, owned by daqhris.eth